idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

 It offers linear and nonlinear eigensolvers by leveraging [SLEPc](https://slepc.upv.es) capabilities (mainly the EPS system).
 For linear problems, the system supports one eigenvalue and multiple eigenvalues.
-For nonlinear problems, we currently support solving for the minimum eigenvalue.
+For nonlinear problems, we currently support solving for the smallest (in magnitude) eigenvalue.
 The development of nonlinear eigensolver was mainly motivated by neutron transport criticality calculations, but the implementation and algorithm are general and applicable to other applications.